 A deficiency of copper can also hinder the deployment of iron by the red blood cells, resulting in the iron being accumulated (but unavailable) within the organs of the body.
 Because this stored iron cannot be utilised whilst the copper deficiency persists, symptoms of iron deficiency may present – despite an actual iron sufficiency (Watts: 1995).

-A refractory low-range or copper deficiency (with a concomitant Zinc dominance) may also result from Vitamin D deficiency (low Copper + Vitamin D tend to occur together).
+A refractory low-range or copper deficiency (with an associated Zinc dominance) may also result from Vitamin D deficiency (low Copper + Vitamin D tend to occur together).

-If testing reveals BOTH zinc and copper to be deficient – this usually indicates malabsorption.
+If testing reveals BOTH zinc and copper to be deficient – this usually indicates a malabsorption issue in the Gut.
 Zinc and copper directly compete for absorption at the gut interface, so if one is elevated the other is habitually low or deficient.